VMFA-212: The Global War on Terror

-The Lancers were the second Marine Corps squadron to deploy after the September 11 attacks, following their aerial refueler aircraft from VMGR-152, the Sumos.
-The squadron left MCAS Iwakuni on 12 September and after being refueled over Iwo Jima, began flying Combat Air Patrols over Guam in support of Operation Noble Eagle.
+The Lancers were the second Marine Corps squadron to deploy after the September 11 attacks, following their aerial refueler aircraft from VMGR-152, the "Sumos."
+The squadron left MCAS Iwakuni on 14 September and after being refueled over Iwo Jima, began flying Combat Air Patrols over Guam in support of Operation Noble Eagle.

 In the spring of 2002 the squadron deployed to Kuwait.
-For the first time single seat C models and 2-seat Ds from VMFA (AW)-332 The Moonlighters were combined into one unit.
-The Moon-Lancers flew missions into Iraq in support of Operation Southern Watch and Afghanistan in support of Operation Enduring Freedom.
+For the first time single seat C models and 2-seat Ds from VMFA (AW)-332 "The Moonlighters" were combined into one unit.
+The Moon-Lancers flew missions over Iraq in support of Operation Southern Watch and Afghanistan in support of Operation Enduring Freedom.
 The OEF missions were, on average, 10 hours in duration and mostly at night.

 Due to a re-organization within Marine aviation, the squadron was decommissioned in 2008 in order to facilitate the Corps' transition to the F-35.